Dynamic Robot Systems Group

 - Motion Planning and Control: planning dynamic motions in challenge environments.
-The MEMMO project is about pre-computing high dimensional trajectories to improve thereactivity of (model predicative) control. job advert
+The MEMMO project is about pre-computing high dimensional trajectories to improve thereactivity of (model predicative) control.

-- Tactile Estimation and Active Control: The THING project is about improving everything tactile and haptic during quadruped walking & contact – materials, sensing, control, planning and estimation. job advert
+- Tactile Estimation and Active Control: The THING project is about improving everything tactile and haptic during quadruped walking & contact – materials, sensing, control, planning and estimation.

-- Reconstruction and Mapping: building efficient reliable navigation systems to demonstrate quadrupeds doing inspection – fusing inertial sensing and vision. job advert
+- Reconstruction and Mapping: building efficient reliable navigation systems to demonstrate quadrupeds doing inspection – fusing inertial sensing and vision.

 Feel free to contact Maurice or Ioannis for more information.
 We are making a major investment in walking robots in ORI including purchasing a copy of Anymal – an awesome quadruped robot from the RSL Lab in ETH.
-We will have lab space a new building in late 2018.
+We will have lab space in a new building in late 2018.
 Oxford is a wonderful place to live and work, come join us!

-We’ve had some great success with our ICRA submissions this year.
+DRS has had some great success with our ICRA submissions this year.
 The following 4 papers will be presented in Brisbane in May:

 - M. J. A. Zeestraten, I. Havoutis, and S. Calinon, ‘Programming by Demonstration for Shared Control with an Application in Teleoperation’. (also appearing in the RA-L Journal). pdf